 Summary

 - With Jean-Marie Matisson, civil party in the Papon trial, to discuss what the conviction by the republican justice of a particularly zealous official in collaboration and deportation represents for the memory of the Holocaust and the families of the victims.

-All the work carried out by the students (impressions of trips, reports of debates and synthesis of exchanges with other high school students, transcription of survivors' testimonies accompanied by comments and reflections from the 1era participating in the project, different works carried out on memory...) can be gathered on a website and, why not, depending on the available means, be published.
+All the work carried out by the students (impressions of trips, reports of debates and synthesis of exchanges with other high school students, transcription of survivors' testimonies accompanied by comments and reflections from the 1era participating in the project, different works carried out on memory...) could be gathered on a website and, why not, depending on the available means, be the subject of a publication.

-The implementation of this project will be carried out, for the most part, within the framework of the SMEs.
+The implementation of this project will be carried out, for the most part, within the framework of very small enterprises.

+Summary